alibaba/anyproxy/README.md

     webPort       : 8002,  // optional, port for web interface
-    socketPort    : 8003,  // optional, internal port for web socket, replace this when it is conflict with your own service throttle      : 10,    // optional, speed limit in kb/s disableWebInterface : false, //optional, set it when you don't want to use the web interface setAsGlobalProxy : false, //set anyproxy as your system proxy silent        : false //optional, do not print anything into terminal. do not set it when you are still debugging.
+    socketPort    : 8003,  // optional, internal port for web socket, replace this when it is conflict with your own service throttle      : 10,    // optional, speed limit in kb/s
+    interceptHttps: false, // optional, intercept https or not disableWebInterface : false, //optional, set it when you don't want to use the web interface setAsGlobalProxy : false, //set anyproxy as your system proxy silent        : false //optional, do not print anything into terminal. do not set it when you are still debugging.